Rebuttal To Jochen Katz's Article "Sexy Fruits?"

 وكان الحسن يقول في قوله تعالى ومن كل شيء خلقنا زوجين قال السماء زَوْج والأَرض زوج والشتاء زوج والصيف زوج والليل زوج والنهار

-"And I have two pairs of sandals", they mean the right and left and they assign pairs to two different categories such as black and white and sweet and sour.
+"And I have two pairs of sandals," they mean the right and left, and they assign pairs to different categories, such as black and white and sweet and sour.

-The truth of the matter is that Allah did not define what He meant by "pairs", but only stated that He created them in pairs.
-Pairs could be imagined to be almost anything.
-Taking this into consideration, Jochen really isn't able to muster any argument.
+The truth is that Allah did not define "pairs" but only stated that He created them in pairs.
+Pairs could be almost anything.
+Considering this, Jochen really isn't able to muster any argument.

 Turning The Tables on Jochen - How Consistent Is He?